OlivierLD/raspberry-coffee/README.md

 Now, when the `wlan1` is plugged in, this Raspberry PI is a WiFi hotspot, *_and_* has Internet access.

-This means that when you are on a Raspberry Pi with one WiFi adapters (the Raspberry Pi 3 with an extra dongle, where you do you developments from for example), you have 2 WiFi interfaces, `wlan0` and `wlan1`.
+This means that when you are on a Raspberry Pi with **two** WiFi adapters (the Raspberry Pi 3 with an extra dongle, where you do you developments from for example), you have **two** WiFi interfaces, `wlan0` and `wlan1`.

-When the same SD card runs on a Raspberry Pi with only one WiFi adapter (the Raspberry Pi Zero W you use to do some logging, when kayaking in the boonies for example), you have only one WiFi interface `wlan0`, and the Raspberry Pi is a hotspot generating its own network, as defined by you in `/etc/hostapd/hostapd.conf`.
+When the same SD card runs on a Raspberry Pi with only **one** WiFi adapter (the Raspberry Pi Zero W you use to do some logging, when kayaking in the boonies for example), you have only **one** WiFi interface `wlan0`, and the Raspberry Pi is a hotspot generating its own network, as defined by you in `/etc/hostapd/hostapd.conf`.

 Now you're ready to rock!